jjkee/HW2-jjkee/hw2.md

 #### Subset for the number of probes found

-We will need to subset the data, selecting data matching the probe IDs identified in our previous differential expression test.
+We will now subset the data, selecting data matching the probe IDs identified in our previous differential expression test.

 From the paper: